 Exposure can be prevented.
 Medical researchers and product manufacturers have known this for nearly a century and yet too many kept quiet and chose not to inform the public — or their own employees — about the severe health consequences of working around asbestos.

 The World Health Organization estimates that 125 million workers worldwide have been exposed to asbestos.
-In the U.S., about 3,000 people are diagnosed with mesothelioma annually, most of whom have pleural mesothelioma.
+About 3,000 people are diagnosed with mesothelioma each year in the United States.
+Most have pleural mesothelioma.

 The reality of asbestos litigation is that not all cases are created equal.
 This is why it’s important to consider talking to an attorney if you have been diagnosed with pleural mesothelioma.
 You usually only have between one and four years after your initial diagnosis to file a claim.